schlatterbeck/pymininec/README.rst

 .. |scipy.integrate| replace:: ``scipy.integrate``
 .. |scipy.special.ellipk| replace:: ``scipy.special.ellipk``

-This is an attempt to rewrite the original MININEC3 basic sources in Python.
+This is a rewrite of the original MININEC3 basic sources in Python.
 Standard use-case like computation of feed impedance and far field are implemented and are quite well tested.
 There is only a command line interface.

 An example of using the command-line interface uses the following 12-element Yagi/Uda antenna originally presented by Cebik [6]_ without